All Episodes

 They didn't make a mistake.

-Yeah, and not only that, it gives the federal court the decision to determine whether or not they're actually the enemy.
+Not only that, it gives the federal court the decision to determine whether or not they're actually the enemy.

-You know, excessive force was the soldier mean.
+You know, excessive force.

 Did the soldier deny civil rights to the enemy combatant?